chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-03-18-gsp343-optimize-costs-for-google-kubernetes-engine-challenge-lab.md

       .ml-li { margin-left: auto; }
 ---

-In this article, we will go through the lab **GSP343** _[Optimize Costs for Google Kubernetes Engine&colon; Challenge Lab](https://www.qwiklabs.com/focuses/16327?parent=catalog)_, which is labeled as an [advanced-level](https://www.qwiklabs.com/quests/157) exercise on Qwiklabs.
+In this article, we will go through the lab **GSP343** _[Optimize Costs for Google Kubernetes Engine&colon; Challenge Lab](https://www.qwiklabs.com/focuses/16327?parent=catalog)_, which is an [advanced-level](https://www.qwiklabs.com/quests/157) exercise on Qwiklabs.
 You will practice the following topics:

 - Deploying an app on a multi-tenant cluster
 - Migrating cluster workloads to an optimized node pool